I find it hard to write this letter, but I have to tell you the truth.

 - Happens a bunch of times on M*A*S*H.

 - Radar's sweetheart dumps him (the message comes in the form of a 45 RPM record), so his friends try to set him up with someone else to help him get over it.

-- Frank's wife says she's going to divorce him (she's heard about his affair with Margaret).
+- Later, there's one from Frank's wife announcing she plans to divorce him (she'd heard about his affair with Margaret).

 - When Klinger got one from his wife, it was the one time he tried to get hardship leave when he wasn't scamming.